 While getting needed medical care should be everyone's top priority after an accident, finding skilled legal representation in the days and weeks following an incident can be just as important.
 However, many are left unsure of their legal rights and the best course of action they can take after being harmed or losing someone in an explosion.

-If you are struggling with such decisions and are unsure of what is right for you, call the NY plant explosion lawyers at Wingate, Russotti, Shapiro & Halperin, LLP.
+If you are struggling with such decisions and are unsure of what is right for you, call the NY plant explosion lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 We offer no-cost consultations that provide people with deeper legal insight and understanding concerning both their losses and rights as New York citizens.
 Consultations are offered to all who call (212) 986-7353.

 No one expects to be caught up in such a horrific accident, but some industrial workplaces are much more likely to suffer an explosion.
 These accidents are often the result of dangerous gases building up over time within a confined space or accidents igniting flammable gas or liquid.
 While these hazards are clearly marked when business owners and employees properly follow regulations, mistakes can still jeopardize the entire workplace.
 Additionally, the mishandling of these hazardous materials by negligent or untrained workers can lead to such explosions.